michaeldunnpro/cppraytracer/README.md

 specifics about this project, may delete later if not much to say -->

 ## Requirements
-1. A unix or linux based terminal (Mac terminal, linux terminal, WSL2 on windows, etc)
+1. A Unix or Linux based terminal (Mac terminal, Linux terminal, WSL2 on windows, etc)
 2. `g++` compiler (with version support for C++17 or later) installed on your terminal/command line interface
 3. `git` installed on your terminal/command line interface